Stay Hep to the Jive with the Hepcats Email Newsletter!

 And in keeping with this theme of military service, here are some photos of other family members that are serving or have served in the military:

-o Our son Mike, currently serving as a Blackhawk helicopter pilot in the U.S. Army.
+o Our son Mike, a Blackhawk helicopter pilot in the U.S. Army.

 o Mary’s dad, Melvin R. Dizney, service in the US Navy during the Korean War.